Occidental County Sanitation District

 - Treatment level: Secondary

 - Design capacity: 50,000 gallons per day (average daily dry weather flow)

 - Discharge: Between May 15 and September 30 the recycled water is irrigated on private property.
 Between October 1 and May 14 recycled water is discharged into Dutch Bill Creek.

 - Board of Directors: The Water Agency's Board of Directors act as the District's Board.

-The Occidental County Sanitation District’s (District) held a community meeting to discuss challenges and possible solutions for treating, storing, and disposing of wastewater generated in Occidental.
+The Occidental County Sanitation District’s (District) regularly holds community meetings to inform, educate and seek input from ratepayers and surrounding residents on possible solutions for treating, storing, and disposing of wastewater generated in Occidental.
 The District currently discharges recycled water into a pond located at the headwaters of Dutch Bill Creek during the summer and to Dutch Bill Creek during the winter.
 The District is required by the North Coast Regional Water Quality Control Board to stop releasing recycled water into the pond.
 The District is currently examining feasible projects that meet the unique requirements of Occidental.
-Please see the materials below for information on the October 24 community meeting on options for Occidental:

 - Occidental Storage Pond and Recycled Water Project